Our Services

 Helpful Resources

-CTE is a progressive brain condition linked to repeated head impacts that can cause memory, mood, and behavior changes; it cannot be definitively diagnosed in living people and has no cure, but many other treatable causes of memory loss exist and symptoms can be managed.
+Chronic traumatic encephalopathy (CTE) is a progressive brain disease caused by repeated head impacts, leading to changes in memory, mood, and behavior.
+CTE cannot be definitively diagnosed in living people and has no cure — but many other causes of memory loss are treatable, and symptoms can often be managed effectively.

 Let's walk through what CTE is, how it's diagnosed, what symptoms to look for, and what medically approved next steps make sense.